 Letting fear control you closes doors.
 It stops you from doing the things that would make you a more accomplished person.
 It seals off opportunities for growth and happiness.
 The simplest response is to ignore fear and find another path to your goals.
 Too often though, the detour takes you further away.
 Fear does have a place in our lives.
 There is no light without darkness just as there is no courage without fear.
 And it’s learning to harness that courage that lets you kick goals, drives you up the ladder in life.
 You won’t ever eliminate fear from your life entirely.
 But by acknowledging it and accepting it as a valid emotion you’ll build character that will prove invaluable in making the most of your life.
 You’ll find the shortest path to your goal, is straight through what you fear most.

-And as for being lost and drifting out to sea.
+And as for being lost and drifting out to sea among the San Blas Islands.
 We were eventually rescued of course.
 A passing boat came close enough to spot us and they helped us out.
 An hour later we had reached our destination and the adventures in paradise continued.
 The way out of the rabbit hole is never as interesting as the way in though.
 So the details of our salvation will never be as vivid as those of our downfall.